How Do Courts Interpret Fiduciary Duty Limitations and Waivers?

 These conflicting views create uncertainty in the law.
 As a result, partners may be discouraged from drafting partnership agreements that provide substantial limitations on fiduciary duties.
 Thus, some partners are stuck with an agreement that is less than they would like.
 This burden may decrease their profits and increase their transaction costs.

 For example, profits are decreased if sophisticated companies who compete with each other cannot establish a partnership at all, because the law prevents them from eliminating their duty to disclose.
-Additionally, transaction costs are increased by hiring lawyers and accountants to form and operate new business entities, such as a Delaware LLC, that has a greater ability to limit fiduciary duties.
+Transaction costs are increased by hiring lawyers and accountants to form and operate new business entities, such as a Delaware LLC, that has a greater ability to limit fiduciary duties.
 Of course, those who seek to impose fiduciary duties despite contrary partnership agreements would argue that these costs are worthwhile to protect parties from abuse.

 This post is also part of a series of posts on Unenforceable Fiduciary Duty Limitations.